aravenel/behance_python/README.md

 ####Warning!
 This wrapper is very much still in development and could change substantially!

-Please see [Behance API documentation](http://www.behance.net/dev) to get an API key and more information.
+Please see [Behance API documentation](http://www.behance.net/dev) to get an API key and more information, including field names and example content.

 **Note**: Many Behance API endpoints provide data in pages of 12 items.
 You will need to page through results until you receive a 500 error (in the form of